 - Companies that do not produce television sets, but produce components for TV sets

 Now buying a TV of a well-known brand, it may well turn out that the company that made a name for its TV actually does not produce TVs for a long time, selling its television business along with the trademark or licensing the use of the brand of another company.

-LG – Korean company, is engaged in the development of new technologies and the production of television sets.
+LG – who owns LG? company LG, is engaged in the development of new technologies and the production of television sets.
 One of the most significant developments, the release of OLED screens.
 LG also sells its screens by another manufacturer.

 Sony – The Japanese company produces TVs under its own brand, screens are mainly purchased from other manufacturers such as LG.
 Feature of TVs from Sony quality software and good processors.